Theme and Point are story elements that are often used interchangeably, but they are actually quite different and equally important.

 When she overhears the very wealthy Mr. Darcy remark to his friend Mr. Bingley, the man referred to in the first line of the book, that Lizzy is "tolerable but not handsome enough to tempt me," she's confronted with the Thematic Question: Should marriage be for money?
 Clearly, everyone at the ball believes this (as set up by that great first line) but Lizzy believes this universally known truth is ridiculous, so she is more than ready to be offended by the remark — it confirms her preconceived prejudice that the very rich are proud and disagreeable.

-When the cousin who stands to inherit the Bennet family estate, Mr. Collins, unsuccessfully proposes to Lizzy, and then to her friend Charlotte, Lizzy is confronted with another thematic question: What about marriage that saves your family and home?
+When the cousin who stands to inherit the Bennet family estate, Mr. Collins, unsuccessfully proposes to Lizzy, and then to her friend Charlotte, Lizzy is confronted with another thematic question: What about a marriage that saves your family and home?
 Lizzy knows she can never love a man as ridiculous as Mr. Collins.
 But she is shocked and confused to find that her friend Charlotte finds some peace in the arrangement.
 Is she wrong about Mr. Collins?
 Or Charlotte?

 She is tested again when the nefarious Mr. Wickham elopes with her sister Lydia: Should reckless passion be the reason for marriage?
 Lydia apparently believes so, but eloping with Wickham threatens to condemn not only Lydia's reputation and future happiness but also to expose the entire Bennet family to social ruin.
 At this moment, the thematic question forces Lizzy to realize she has been wrong about the harmless silliness of her sister, and the callous danger of Mr. Wickham.
 And when Mr. Darcy risks his own reputation to save Lydia, she finally understands the point - that a marriage can be based on love, but that requires honesty, self-assessment, and humility.
 Her perfect match, Mr. Darcy, has been here all along.
 Her own pride and prejudice stood in the way of her recognizing it.

-It is her journey through the theme that allows her to dispel her prejudices about marriage, money, class, and Edwardian society, and to realize and embody the point - marriage can be based on love, but it requires a connection based on honesty, self-awareness, and humility.
+It is her journey through the theme that allows her to realize and dispel her prejudices about marriage, money, class, and Edwardian society, and to realize and embody the point - marriage can be based on love, but it requires a connection based on honesty, self-awareness, and humility.

 Theme and Point may sound like interchangeable terms, but they are unique components of a story that work together to create a meaningful and cohesive narrative.
 As writers, it is crucial to understand the difference between the two, why both elements are important, and how they work together to craft a compelling story that resonates with readers.